By Barbara O’Neill, Ph.D., CFP®, email@example.com.

 4. PowerPay Your Debt

 PowerPay is a free online Utah Cooperative Extension program that works by adding the number of monthly payments from paid off debts to monthly payments for existing debts.
-As each creditor is repaid, remaining creditors receive larger payments with freed up cash, resulting in both time and interest savings.
+As each creditor is repaid, remaining creditors receive larger payments with freed up cash, which results in time and interest savings.
 To generate a PowerPay calculation, help your client prepare a list of creditors and the outstanding balance, monthly payment, and interest rate for each debt.

 5. Consider Refinancing